 The brown background was our couch, far enough away to go somewhat somewhat our of focus.
 I added to the blur by using a little Gaussian Blur in Photoshop.

 The background in the photo below is the top surface of a hope chest that sits in our dining room.
 There is a pane of glass that sits on top of the wicker, but I chose an angle that produced no glare on the glass.
+After looking at the resulting photo of this Amaryllis, I found that allowing the vase to show, above and to the right of the flowers, causes confusion and makes the image less desirable.

 This overhead view shows how this plant groups its blossoms in all directions.
 The slightest vibration caused the anther to release their magic yellow dust.